How to Avoid Weight Gain After Liposuction

 A healthy diet isn’t the only thing that will help you avoid weight gain after liposuction.
 Exercising throughout the week (after you’ve fully healed and have gotten the OK from your surgeon, of course) has also been shown to help people avoid weight gain after liposuction.

 The group that exercised did not gain back their lost fat.
 Meanwhile, the other half the group didn’t exercise and actually became less active than they were before surgery.
-Not only did that group gain back fat in the four months after surgery, they gained more deep, visceral fat, which isn’t removed by liposuction and which is connected to health problem including heart disease.
+Not only did that group gain back fat in the four months after surgery, they gained more deep, visceral fat, which isn’t removed by liposuction and which is connected to health problems including heart disease.

 When you start exercising after liposuction, your body is likely to use any remaining fat as fuel.
 Instead of gaining fat, you’re burning it.
 That can help you keep unwanted pounds off.